PhilaMkhungeki/PHIMKH25478_FTO2505_A_Phila-Mkhungeki_JSLPP/README.md

 ### Deployment & Hosting

--  I have deployed the Kanban app to Netlify, to access the app click on this link: <a href="philakanban-board.netlify.app">philakanban-board.netlify.app</a>
+-  I have deployed the Kanban app to Netlify, to access the app click on this link: https://philakanban-board.netlify.app.

 ### Initial Data Fetching & Loading State